quantmind/quantflow/notebooks/theory/option_pricing.md

 \Psi_u = \frac{\Phi_{s_t}\left(u-i\right)}{iu \left(iu + 1\right)}
 \end{equation}

-To integrate we use the same approach as the PDF integration.
+To integrate, we use the same approach as the PDF integration.

-+++
+### Choice of $\alpha$

+Positive values of α assist the integrability of the modified call value over the negative moneyness axis, but aggravate the same condition for the positive moneyness axis.
+For the modified call value to be integrable in the positive moneyness direction, and hence for it to be square-integrable as well, a sufficient condition is provided by $\Psi_{-i\alpha}$ being finite, which means the characteristic function $\Phi_{t,{-(\alpha+1)i}}$ is finite.

 ## Black Formula